Professor of Law

 B.A., Lehman College, City University of New York

 J.D., University of Wisconsin

-His notoriety and expertise in the immigration area also recently led his to be asked by the Southern Poverty Law Center, arguably the country’s leading civil rights public interest law firm, to advise them on a host of matters.
-In fact, he recently served as an expert witness in one of their major class action lawsuits.
+His notoriety and expertise in the immigration area also recently led Professor Roman to be asked by the Southern Poverty Law Center, arguably the country’s leading civil rights public interest law firm, to advise them on a host of matters.
+In that capacity, he has served as an expert witness in the class action suit, Ruiz v.
+Robinson, where the court agreed with the claimants’ argument that as citizens, albeit of undocumented parents, where entitled to in-state tuition.
+In connection with related activism, he is most proud of being a champion undocumented immigrant youth.
+In that capacity, he led the advocacy efforts for FIU to provide in-state tuition for deferred action recipients, and he has taken a lead in providing free clinics for immigrant youth applying for the federal government’s deferred action program.
 More recently, he was recently asked by the dean at Escuela Libre De Derecho — Mexico’s premier law school — to translate several of his recent immigration articles for an upcoming book celebrating that institution’s leadership in law.